Skip to main content

 Common Recipes

-Daily Backup to S3 with Cleanup
+Daily Backup to Remote Storage with Cleanup

 use Aaix\LaravelEasyBackups\Facades\Backup;